Presentism

 Worldview

 The presentist lives entirely in the now — not as a spiritual discipline but as an ontological conviction.
 The past is genuinely gone, not stored somewhere awaiting retrieval, and the future is genuinely open, not already laid out in a block universe.
 This produces a distinctive phenomenology of urgency and vividness: each moment is the entirety of what exists, a razor-thin edge of actuality poised between two voids.
 Memory is real as a present mental state, but it is not a window into a still-existing past; anticipation is real as a present orientation, but it does not reach into a pre-existing future.
 The presentist finds the here-and-now inexhaustibly rich precisely because it is all there is.
+The framework classifies this as None: presentism takes no stance requiring a personal deity or cosmic ordering principle; the metaphysics is exhausted by what is present.
+The framework reads this as Constructed moral authority: with no fixed past or future to anchor norms in, what counts as authoritative is constituted by present communities of practice deciding here and now — no Scripture, Tradition, or eternal Reason carries weight independent of the living moment.

 Moral Implications